Andrewsimsd/Discord-Message-Analysis/README.md

 # Additional Software
 https://github.com/Tyrrrz/DiscordChatExporter was used to download message history.
 # Plots
-An example of a plot displaying messages send by user.
+An example of a plot displaying messages sent by user.
 ![contribution_distribution](https://user-images.githubusercontent.com/23323883/129275069-e2df09aa-596c-4288-b275-d9e39a05469a.png)
 An example of a plot displaying total message activity of the discord server over time.
 ![message_activity](https://user-images.githubusercontent.com/23323883/129275143-e4a559f8-f69e-4c6b-bf3a-928043280ac7.png)